mjanschek/trumpTweets/README.txt

 - Getting started

 ## Project description
-The project descrition is available as notebook at target/tweetAnalysis.ipynb.
+The project descrition is available as notebook at [target/tweetAnalysis.ipynb][0].
-This notebook is also available compiled as html at target/tweetAnalysis.html.

 ## Requirements
 Following programs and libraries should be installed and functioning for running this project and its specified application part.